checkedc/checkedc/CONTRIBUTING.md

 ## Licensing

-You are of course free to discuss the specification using the email lists or the [Checked C issues](https://github.com/Microsoft/checkedc/issues) system.
-These are public forms, so do not share confidential information.
+You are free to discuss the specification using the email lists or the [Checked C issues](https://github.com/Microsoft/checkedc/issues) system.
+These are public forums, so do not share confidential information.

 ### Specification